aleph2c/miros/docs/_sources/quickstart.rst.txt

     :align: center

-This diagram shows us the input and output goals; for a city and a country return the open weather api's city id.
+This diagram shows us the input and output goals; for a city and a country return the open weather API's city id.

 ``OpenWeatherMapCityDetails`` will subscribe to and receive events called ``REQUEST_DETAILS_FOR_CITY``.
 Below this event is the namedtuple, ``RequestDetailsForCityPayload``.
 This is the immutable payload that will ride inside of the event.
-Likewise the namedtuple called ``CityDetailsPayload`` will ride inside of the ``CITY_DETAILS`` event.
+Likewise, the namedtuple called ``CityDetailsPayload`` will ride inside of the ``CITY_DETAILS`` event.

 .. note::

    On interpreting the diagram:

-   All of the high level event interfaces will look like this one.
+   All of the high-level event interfaces will look like this one.
 Arrows going into the rounded rectangle beside the green dots are the published events that the object will consume.
-Arrows leaving the object, beside the red dots, will be the events it publishes.
+Arrows leaving the object, beside each red dot, will be the events it publishes.
 The namedtuples near the event's name will describe the payload data structure.

 .. note::